 4. How many possible orbitals are there for n=4?

 5. Figure out the n and l values for the following orbitals:

 6. State all of the four quantum numbers, their names and explain what they represent.

 7. What are the ml values for a d orbital?

 8. What is the lowest value of n for which a d subshell can occur?

 9. A single subshell orbital can contain how many e–?

 10. Fluorine commonly has an oxidation state of -1.
-Draw the orbital state of both the neutral and the most common oxidation state.
+Draw orbital diagrams, with quantum numbers l and ml labeled, of both the neutral atom and the most common oxidation state.